 - TippingPoint always uses secure distribution means by making use of trusted third-party carriers such as UPS or FedEx for shipping the module to the authorized operators. - After receiving the module, it must be installed and initiated by a Crypto-Officer by following the procedure specified in the Crypto-Officer Guidance and in the documentation shipped with the module. - No module operator has direct access to the internal storage on the IPS where the CSPs and installed software images are stored. - If the module is reset to factory-defaults, it must be ensured that the module is using the firmware version specified in this document.
-If the module has been reset to an earlier version due to factory default action, it must be upgraded to this version. - The module allows for an external ZPHA module to be inserted in the ZPHA connector port on the module's body.
-If no ZPHA module is used, the ZPHA connector port must be covered with the blank bay faceplate provided with the module. - If remote authentication using a TippingPoint SMS Server is used, then only the SMS level 2 security setting should be used for establishing usernames and passwords on the SMS.
+If the module has been reset to an earlier version due to factory default action, it must be upgraded to this version. - If remote authentication using a TippingPoint SMS Server is used, then only the SMS level 2 security setting should be used for establishing usernames and passwords on the SMS.
 This is required for meeting FIPS authentication strength requirements while authenticating to the IPS module.
 The level 2 setting on the SMS requires usernames to be a minimum of 6 characters and passwords to be a minimum of 8 characters, where 2 must be alphabetical, 1 must be numeric, and 1 must be non-alphanumeric.